DigitalForgeLLC/ticket-smith-resources/task_template.md

-# Engineering Task Ticket Template

-## Usage Instructions for Claude
+# Usage Instructions for Claude

 When provided with a brief task description, expand it using this template by: